NHACP-IF/NHACP-specification/nhacp-specification.md

 region MUST be implicitly zero-filled.
 If a server implementation does not support extending the underlying storage object, then the server MUST return an error without performing the write operation.

+Errors are returned with the following priority:

+* If the underlying file object is not writable, then FILE-WRITE MUST fail with an EBADF error.
+* Other implementation-defined error conditions.

 ### FILE-SEEK